Recovery Playbook: Reprioritizing Community Engagement

 You’ll learn:

 First, it’s important to remember that community engagement is a framework rather than a single action or process.
-Thus, why a world-wide pandemic has made it impetrative for communities to evaluate the guiding principles and approaches they undergo to develop trust and foster deep connections.
+Thus, why a worldwide pandemic has made it imperative for communities to evaluate the guiding principles and approaches they undergo to develop trust and foster deep connections.
 These are required to create long-term change and growth.
-This is the goal of community engagement and essential to developing quality of place.
+This is the goal of community engagement and essential to developing the quality of the place.

 Make a plan by identifying your community’s needs first.

-2. Shared Measurement — Focus on solution based approaches and agree on key data points.
+- Shared Measurement — Focus on solution-based approaches and agree on key data points.

 Empower and engage your community.